 1. Develop a Daily Reading Routine: Reading on a daily basis should become as routine as brushing your teeth before bedtime.
-It is recommended that school-age children read for pleasure at least 20 minutes per day.
-Naturally children can read for longer periods of time if they wish!
-With children’s busy schedules, it can be a challenge to carve out 20 minutes of down-time for quiet reading, but it is should be a priority.
+It is recommended that elementary school children read for pleasure at least 20 minutes per day.
+Naturally, younger children may read for shorter periods of time, and avid readers may continue for longer periods of time if they wish!
+With children's busy schedules, it can be a challenge to carve out 20 minutes of down-time for quiet reading, but it is should be a priority.
 Reading for pleasure on a daily basis can improve fluency and nurture a love of reading.
-The trick is in finding the best time of day which fits into your child and family’s schedule.
-Every child is different so experiment with reading 20 minutes before bedtime, after school or even before school for those early risers.
+The trick is in finding the best time of day which fits into your child and family's schedule.
+Every child is different, so experiment with reading 20 minutes before bedtime, after school or even before school for those early risers.
 Likewise, allow children to experiment with finding a quiet, comfortable spot for reading.

 Younger children (non-readers) can be read to for shorter periods of time.
 Depending upon their age and interest level, parents can gradually increase the amount of time they read with their children.
 Don't be afraid to start reading to children early on.
 Not only does reading books together promote language skills and vocabulary development, but you'll find that it is an extremely enjoyable experience you'll both treasure.
 Developing a family reading routine from the start paves the way for more mature, independent readers.
 Eventually, children will look forward to that special time of the day when they can escape into a good book.

-3. Select Great Literature: Now that you have developed a reading routine and are monitoring your child’s progress with a reading log, how can you encourage a true love of reading?
-The secret to making reading more enjoyable is to pick great children’s literature.
+2. Select Great Literature: Now that you have developed a reading routine, how can you encourage a true love of reading?
+The secret to making reading more enjoyable is to pick great children's literature.
 Many children are turned off to reading because they are simply reading the wrong types of books.

 - Seek out award-winning books which have been chosen for both their quality and appeal.
 Great stories peak children's interest levels.